KevinSia/Documentation/Guide.md

 -----> Challenges (RubyRacer, DeafAunty, Sudoku etc.)

-Permissions (table form):
-Superadmin : Can create any type of User, Courses, Topics, Challenges, see Students progress Admin      : Can create Mentor and student User, Courses, Topics, Challenges, see Students progress Mentor     : Can see Students progress
-Student    : Can attempt a Challenge and enjoy coding :)

 |    Role    | Create Course     | Create Topic/Challenges   |     Create user        | See student's progress   |
 |------------|:-----------------:|:-------------------------:|------------------------|:------------------------:|